lmjohns3/theanets/docs/training.rst

 The neural networks research literature is filled with exciting advances in optimization algorithms for neural networks.
 In ``theanets`` several optimizers are available; each one has different performance characteristics and might be better or worse suited for a particular model or task.

-Optimization algorithms based on stochastic gradient descent are provided by the ``downhill`` module;
-see the documentation at http://downhill.rtfd.org for more information about these optimizers.
+To train a network, you must first specify a trainer and then provide some data to the trainer.
+You can also save the model periodically during training.

 Specifying a Trainer
 ====================